 - Do not submit multiple pieces in your submission; include only one flash nonfiction piece.

-- Note that the number of submissions we can receive each month is limited; during our submission period of February 10 through April 1, if our Submittable page indicates that we are not currently accepting work, that means the month's maximum has been met, so please wait until the beginning of the next month to submit your work (through the final deadline of April 1).
+- Note that the number of submissions we can receive each month is limited; during our submission period of June 1 through October 1, if our Submittable page indicates that we are not currently accepting work, that means the month's maximum has been met, so please wait until the beginning of the next month to submit your work (through the final deadline of October 1).

 Contact us with any questions at TheLindenwoodReview@lindenwood.edu and visit us on Facebook.